rositis/hierarchical_select/README.txt

   Safari or IE. See http://drupal.org/node/180691#comment-1044691.
 - The special [save-lineage-termpath] token only works with content_taxonomy fields as long as you have the "Save option" set to either "Tag" or "Both".
+- In hierarchies where items can have multiple parent items and where you have enabled Hierarchical Select's "save lineage" setting, it is impossible to remember individual hierarchies, unless the underlying module supports it.
+  So far, no module supports this.
+Hierarchical Select is just a form element, not a system for storing hierarchies.
+  For example, if you have created a multiple parent vocabulary through the Taxonomy module, and you have terms like this:
+   A -> C
+   A -> D
+   B -> C
+   B -> D
+   If you then save any two lineages in which all four terms exist, all four lineages will be rendered by Hierarchical Select, because only the four terms are stored and thus there is no way to recover the originally selected two lineages.

 Maximum scalability